 Since San Miguel de Allende is a bit farther than the other suggestions on this list, many tourists prefer to turn this into a weekend getaway.
 But, it’s still possible to find a tour that can show you the sites in only a day.

 🛏️ Looking for a Hotel?
 There’s so much to see and do in San Miguel de Allende that many travelers stay overnight.
-If you want to spend a little more time in the city, check out Nate’s guide to the 8 Best Hotels in San Miguel de Allende.
+If you want to spend a little more time in the city, check out Nate’s guide to the best places to stay in San Miguel de Allende.

 🗺️ Distance from Mexico City: 40 minutes to 1 hour | Google Maps | Website | 👉 Book a Tour to Xochimilco, Coyoacán and Frida Kahlo Museum